facebookincubator/submitit/README.md

 **Find more examples [here](docs/examples.md)!!!**

-Submitthem is a Python 3.8+ toolbox for submitting jobs to Slurm.
+Submitthem is a Python 3.8+ toolbox for submitting jobs to Slurm, PBS or locally.
 It aims at running python function from python code.